Receiving your rates

 To view your notices, you will first need to sign into Playford Online Services and follow the steps below:

-- On the Rates Summary screen select your Ratepayer Name highlighted in blue.
+- On the Rates Summary screen select your Ratepayer Name highlighted in green.

 - Scroll down and select 'Rates Notices'